June 24, 2025

 • Exemption from customs duties on the same imported equipment.

 These exemptions dramatically lower the initial investment required to set up a production line.
-Furthermore, Azerbaijan’s competitive industrial electricity rate of approximately $0.059 USD per kWh provides a crucial advantage for an energy-intensive process like solar module manufacturing.
+Furthermore, Azerbaijan’s competitive industrial electricity rate of approximately $0.059 USD per kWh represents a significant operational advantage for an energy-intensive process like solar module manufacturing.

 Building and Operating Your Factory: On-the-Ground Realities

-Beyond regulations and logistics, it is vital to consider the practical aspects of setting up and running your facility.
+Beyond regulations and logistics, understanding the practical aspects of setting up and running your facility is vital.
 Azerbaijan has a capable labor force with a strong tradition in engineering and technical education.
-Skilled engineers and technicians are available, with labor costs that are competitive with Western European markets.
+Skilled engineers and technicians are available, and labor costs are competitive with many Western European markets.

 Frequently Asked Questions (FAQs)